 What Patients Can Expect with Gum Grafting

-Dr. Puterman has extensive experience with gum grafting and other oral surgery techniques for Bethesda and Washington, DC patients.
+Dr. Puterman has extensive experience with gum grafting and other oral surgery techniques for patients.
 As part of his periodontal residency, his Master’s Degree thesis focused on a method to reduce post-operative discomfort after gum grafting.
 You can expect gentle and supportive care from him and his team.

 During your procedure: